epixieme/phone-validation-backend/README.md

 # About

-Python Flask backend with HTML Template bootstrapped with Matcha.css.
+- Python Flask backend with HTML Template bootstrapped with Matcha.css.
 Utilising a phone validation package that I built and published with Poetry.

+# Installation
 Clone the Repository:
 git clone https://github.com/example/myproject.git
 cd myproject